cajuncoding/cajuncoding.github.io/_posts/2020-08-01-azure-functions-newtonsoft-json-conflict.md

   </ItemGroup>
 ```

-**FYI, In our case, our primary project does not even need Newtonsoft.Json.** We aren't using it in our primary code at all and that's why there was no reference before.
+**FYI, In our case, our primary project does not even need Newtonsoft.Json.** We aren't using it in our primary project's code at all and that's why there was no reference before.
 But, this allows us some modicum of control over the version of Newtonsoft.Json that will be resolved when *our own application code runs*!
 But there are [still some gotchas](#gotchas) that must be understood to help avoid future pain from random runtime errors (heaven forbid after it's all in Production)!

 ## You can also validate this as follows: